Estrogen Receptor Sensitivity

 The same hormone replacement therapy or perimenopause experience produces different outcomes across women — and the receptor-sensitivity variant pattern is a major piece of why.
 Which ESR1/ESR2 combination you carry decides whether standard guidance is calibrated to your wiring or whether the dose, timing, or approach needs adjustment.

 Estrogen Receptor Sensitivity is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormone health spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormones spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →